hllhll/HomeAssistant-EKON-iAircon/README.md

-**Update: Just copy custom_components into /config folder, set custom_components permissions, and update your configuration.yaml with Either your EKON Account OR Tadiran connect account.**

 SmartThing users, Another guy jused developed a plugin for SmartThings ;) https://github.com/adidamty/smartthings-ekon-plugin

 # NOTE THIS IS NOT FULLY TESTED, NO RESPONSIBILITY WHATSOEVER - READ Fully before installing